openmeteo/pthelma/doc/evaporation.rst

    .. method:: calculate(self, temperature, humidity, wind_speed, pressure, solar_radiation, adatetime)

-      Calculates and returns the reference evapotranspiration, in mm/h.
+      Calculates and returns the reference evapotranspiration, in mm/h, for the interval that ends at *adatetime*, which must be a timezone-aware :class:`~datetime.datetime` object.

 References